Nivekkb/SELF/SELF_DOCS/public/CREATOR_REFLECTIONS.md

 Here's a confession: I didn't just want to build *an* AI safety system.
 I wanted to build *the* AI safety system that made other approaches look like training wheels.

 Not because I'm competitive (okay, maybe a little), but because the stakes are too high for mediocrity.
-If we're going to deploy advanced AI, we need safety systems that are as sophisticated as the AI they're protecting.
+If advanced AI is going to be deployed, safety systems are needed that are as sophisticated as the AI they're protecting.

 That meant:
 - Constitutional AI frameworks (not just rule lists)